ice-blockchain/ion-gateway-reactjs-example/documentation/ion-gateway-developer-manual.md

 ## The Wallets file
 The ION Gateway wallets configuration is maintained in a publicly accessible JSON file at [https://raw.githubusercontent.com/ice-blockchain/wallets-list/refs/heads/master/wallets-v2.json](https://raw.githubusercontent.com/ice-blockchain/wallets-list/refs/heads/master/wallets-v2.json).

-This file currently defines a single wallet entry for "ION Wallet" (app name: "ionmask") with the ION logo hosted at the ice-blockchain repository.
+This file currently defines a single wallet entry for "ION Wallet".
 The wallet integrates via a JavaScript bridge using the key "ion" and is currently available on the Chrome platform.
 For more information about the ION Wallet, visit [https://ice.io/](https://ice.io/).

 ## Installing the `ION Gateway`